What is a Structured Settlement?

 The greatest benefit to the injured party is protection.
 When properly designed, annuitants are assured that guaranteed tax-free payments will always be available to meet their financial demands.
 There is no risk that payment amounts will change or fall victim to the ebb and flow of the stock market.
 A structured settlement provides a claimant with financial security in a time of uncertainty.
 They are protected and governed by Federal legislation and IRS regulations.
 Confidence, peace of mind and guaranteed performance are all trademarks of the structured settlement, helping injured parties move forward with their lives.

 It is typical for a claimant and the insurance carrier to disagree on the value of a claim.
 The main issue is often that the claim is being valued in terms of a one-time cash settlement.
 If a claimant shifts the focus to what he or she will need in future income, often an agreement can be reached which is beneficial to both parties.
-In short, this annuity often breaks deadlocks between the claimant and the insurance company.
-Also, it may encourage a settlement sooner than would be the case with a cash only settlement.
+In short, a structured settlement often breaks deadlocks between the claimant and the defendant insurance carrier.
+Also, it may encourage a settlement sooner than would be the case with a cash only settlement, or trial.

 There are nearly limitless design options available to injured parties when utilizing structured settlements.
 Payments can be made on a weekly, monthly, quarterly, semi-annual or annual basis.
-Payments can be made for a defined period of time or a lifetime.
-Lump sum payments can also be made on specific future dates, to coincide with anticipated major expenses, such as; college expenses, medical expenses or prosthetic replacements.
-Typically an annuity design is comprised of multiple payment streams to meet all of the future needs of the injured party.
+Payments can be made for a defined period of time or over a lifetime.
+Lump sum payments can also be made on specific future dates, to coincide with anticipated major expenses, such as; college expenses, medical expenses such as prosthetic or wheelchair replacements or future surgeries.
+Typically, an annuity design is comprised of multiple payment streams to meet all of the future needs of the injured party.
 Payments can commence immediately after settlement or be deferred to future identified dates.

 Any remaining guaranteed payments that are part of the annuity payment schedule will be made to an identified beneficiary, such as; a spouse, child, grandchild or nonprofit entity (i.e. a church).
 All payments are also made to the beneficiary in a guaranteed tax-free manner.
 This offers unprecedented estate protection and peace of mind for surviving family members.